Billings Clinic has seen 37 COVID-related deaths during September, more than during six-month period Feb. 20- Aug. 20, 2021

 BILLINGS, Mont. - Billings Clinic said they have seen 37 COVID-related deaths during the month of September 2021.
 By comparison, the hospital saw 32 COVID-related deaths in the six-month period from Feb.
-20- August 20 of this year.
+20, 2021- August 20., 2021.

+RiverStone Health said 32 Yellowstone County residents died of COVID-19- related illness during the month of September 2021.
+(For clarification: Some of the COVID- related deaths at Billings Clinic were people who were not Yellowstone County residents.)

 Right now, Billings Clinic said there are 52 patients with COVID-19 in the hospital.
 Of those, 43 patients are not vaccinated.